benjxia/spawncamp/README.md

 Spawncamp is ~~nobody's~~ everyone's favorite tool to use during **first pass enrollment** at UCSD.
 It will push a desktop notification when there is an opening in the class you specify.

+Most useful for people with bad enrollment times and have to deal with full classes before even getting a chance to enroll.

 This thing actually got me a spot in CSE 151A lol.

 ## Setup